tobi-2008/tobi-2008/README.md

 🌟 Passionate about coding, exploring new technologies, and contributing to open-source projects.

-🛠️ Skilled in MERN stack, Go, TypeScript, C++, and blockchain development with Solidity.
+🛠️ Skilled in Vue.js, Go, TypeScript

 🎮 When I'm not coding, you'll find me playing games